selfhostedshow/show-notes/docs/linux-unplugged/2016/episode-128.md

-# 128: Is that a server in your pocket?
+# LUP 128: Is that a server in your pocket?

 <iframe src="https://player.fireside.fm/v2/RUkczH-V+cdIoNM69?theme=dark" width="740" height="200" frameborder="0" scrolling="no"></iframe>